prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.AlertmanagerSpec">AlertmanagerSpec</a>)
 </p>
 <div>
-<p>AlertmanagerConfigMatcherStrategy defines the strategy that is used to match AlertmanagerConfigs.</p>
+<p>AlertmanagerConfigMatcherStrategy defines the strategy used by AlertmanagerConfig objects to match alerts.</p>
 </div>
 <table>
 <thead>